Air Defense

 MT-LB with ZU-23 anti-aircraft gun

 The MT-LB with ZU-23 anti-aircraft gun is an improvised tracked fire-support and short-range air-defense vehicle that combines the Soviet MT-LB multipurpose armored tractor with a twin 23 mm ZU-23 gun mount.
-Armenian and Artsakh forces used this kind of conversion in the 2020 Nagorno-Karabakh war, where open-source loss documentation shows several MT-LB/ZU-23 vehicles destroyed, damaged, or captured.
+Public records show the configuration in Iraqi, Russian, Ukrainian, Syrian, and Armenian or Artsakh service contexts, with documented examples ranging from an Iraqi wreck in Baghdad to vehicles destroyed, damaged, or captured in later wars.

 Profile